OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 description: Create your own custom function add-in in Excel using JavaScript.
 title: Create Custom Functions in Excel (Preview)
 ---
+//TODO: A what's new main refresh happened on the 20th
 # Create custom functions in Excel (Preview)

-Custom functions (similar to user-defined functions, or UDFs), enable developers to add any JavaScript function to Excel using an add-in.
+Custom functions enable developers to add any JavaScript function to Excel using an add-in.
 Users can then access custom functions like any other native function in Excel (such as `=SUM()`).
 This article explains how to create custom functions in Excel.

 The following illustration shows you how an end user would insert a custom function into a cell.
 The function that adds 42 to a pair of numbers.